Chloehongrd/YoutubeTrendingVideos/README.md

-# YouTube Trending Videos Analytics 📊🎥
+# YouTube Trending Videos Analysis & Visualization 📊🎥

-Welcome to **YouTube Trending Videos Analytics**!
 This project fetches trending YouTube videos, tracks their statistics over time, and uploads the data to Google BigQuery for analysis.

 ## 🌟 Features
 - Fetches trending videos by category using the [YouTube API](https://developers.google.com/youtube/v3/docs)